ctkelley/SIAMFANLEquations.jl/README.md

    3. confusion, lack of clarity, or __errors in the installation instructions__,
        1. I would __really like__ some Windows users to try this stuff, especially the notebooks.
    4. something I could do in the codes to help you do your work ...
-       1. that won't break other stuff
+       1. that won't break other stuff, which includes the connection between the book and the package,
        2. or eat up lots of time,

  Please  ...